 Ball valves are a type of valve used to control the flow of fluids (liquids, gases, or slurries) in pipelines or systems.
 They consist of a ball with a hole through the middle (called a port) and a lever or handle that controls the position of the ball.
 The ball is situated inside a housing, and when the handle is turned, the ball rotates, allowing fluid to flow through the hole or blocking the flow when the hole is perpendicular to the pipeline.

 Ball valves are known for their durability, reliable sealing, and quick operation.
-They are commonly used in residential, commercial, and industrial applications for shut-off and control purposes.
-Ball valves can be found in various types, materials, and sizes, each designed for specific pressure, temperature, and flow requirements.
+They are commonly used for shut-off and control in residential, commercial, and industrial applications.
+Ball valves are in various types, materials, and sizes, each designed for specific pressure, temperature, and flow requirements.
 They are popular due to their low maintenance requirements, ease of use, and the ability to provide a tight seal even after long periods without use.

 Ball valves are composed of several key parts, each playing a vital role in its operation.
 Here’s a breakdown of the spare parts that make up a typical ball valve: